konstantinkrumin/konstantinkrumin/README.md

-### Hi there! 👋 My name is Konstantin and I'm a fullstack developer with a focus on frontend :sunglasses:
+### Hi there! 👋 My name is Konstantin and I'm a fullstack developer with a focus on frontend / mobile :sunglasses:

-- :briefcase: I'm currently working at BorderPass (Canada)
+- :briefcase: I'm currently working at Intellitix (Canada)
 - :computer: My tech stack is JS / Typescript / React / Next.JS / React Native / Node.JS / MongoDB / SQL / GraphQL
 - ⚡ About me: amateur long-distance runner, traveller, history lover and avid movie fan
 - :speech_balloon: I speak English, Russian and little bit of French